 Important notice: PERS processes many written benefit estimate requests in retirement date order, with the earliest retirement dates first.
 Average processing time is currently 1-2 months.
 However, estimate processing time may vary from member to member, as each account is different, so we are unable to advise exactly when your request will be processed.

-PERS is currently processing all estimates received in September/October 2022.
+PERS is currently processing all estimates received in April 2023.